HEALTH EQUITY

 Current Activities

-Since January 2022, the Hats Off to Health series has provided opportunities of learning, engagement, and access to a variety of important health topics impacting the Filipino community and other minority groups.
+Since January 2022, Malasakit Matters (formerly Hats Off to Health) has provided opportunities of learning, engagement, and access to a variety of important health topics impacting the Filipino community and other minority groups.
 From CPR classes to Blood Pressure/Insulin checks, we are working towards improving the overall health of community members.
 Upcoming topics and ideas that we are planning include addressing the mental health stigma, planning advance health care directives, a class on healthy options for traditional foods, and exercise challenges.
 If you have an idea or topic you feel we need to address, please email: [email protected]

 Gallery